-Dr. Abdulhaq holds a PhD in pharmaceutical sciences from King’s College London KCL/University of London.
+Dr. Abdulhaq holds a PhD in pharmaceutical sciences from King’s College London.
 Additionally, she has an MSc in pharmaceutical analysis and quality control from the same university and a BSc in pharmacy from the University of Jordan.

 She has worked as a faculty member at the Faculty of Pharmacy at the University of Jordan, where she taught drug delivery systems, pharmaceutical manufacturing, and analysis.
 Dr. Abdulhaq has extensive experience in educational quality assurance; she acted as the quality assurance director at TAG Graduate School of Business, part of the German Jordanian University in Amman, which was accredited later by FIBAA, a Swiss accreditation agency.

 Professor Hamdan-Mansour is interested in investigating issues related to mental and community health.
-His area of research is youth mental health, community mental health, and women and child abuse.
+His areas of research are youth mental health, community mental health, and women and child abuse.
 This includes depression, stress, coping, social support, life satisfaction, anger, and substance abuse.
-He also focuses on topics related to the abuse of women, patients’ human rights, and primary mental health care for war survivors.
+He also focuses on topics related to the abuse of women, patients’ human rights, and primary mental healthcare for war survivors.